LibrePCB/LibrePCB/dev/doxygen/pages/server_api.md

 | [/parts]     | Request live information about parts  |

-# API Info {#doc_server_api_resources_info}
+# Info {#doc_server_api_resources_info}

-At the resource path `/info`, the client can check the capabilities of the API server, for example which resource endpoints are implemented.
+At the resource path `/info`, the client can query various information, for example which resource endpoints are implemented.
 Checking this resource avoids needing to call every resource individually (and possibly ending up in HTTP errors).
-It is recommended that clients check this info e.g. once a day before trying to access any other API resource.
+It is recommended that clients check this info e.g. once per day before trying to access any other API resource.

 The response to the GET request is an object with a child for every supported resource (no pagination used):